-Prioritizing security controls in the baselines recommended by NIST would place emphasis on selected security controls at the expensive of other, equally important controls.
+Prioritizing security controls in the baselines recommended by NIST would place emphasis on selected security controls at the expense of other, equally important controls.
 In addition, providing public prioritization of baseline security requirements and controls would give threat agents and adversaries important information which would be damaging to federal agencies in giving visibility into their protection strategies.
 The approach recommended by NIST, centered around the Risk Management Framework, provides federal agencies with a disciplined, structured, and flexible process to select appropriate security controls for their information systems, a methodology to determine the effectiveness of those controls, and visibility into the residual risks to the organizationís operations and assets, individuals, other organizations (partnering with the organization), and the Nation.
 The deployment of security controls uses a defense-in-depth approach which combines management, operational, and technical safeguards and countermeasures to address all aspects of the threat space.
 The balanced approach to control selection and deployment recognizes that technology alone cannot protect federal information systems.
 Federal agencies require a holistic approach to protecting critical missions and business functions which includes people, processes, and technology working together in a complementary and mutually reinforcing manner.

 No. FISMA compliance requires the thoughtful selection and employment of stringent security controls for federal information systems using a risk-based approach to protect critical federal missions and business functions.
 In addition to technology-based controls such as access control, identification and authentication, audit and accountability, encryption, and system and communications protection, there are also management and operational controls that address important security areas such physical security, personnel security, continuity of operations, awareness and training, incident response, security planning, system integrity, and acquisition.
 Developing sound security policies and procedures is a critical aspect of building an effective information security program.
 Security policies, while administrative in nature, demonstrate in clear and unequivocal teams, senior managementís commitment to information security and protecting the organizationís operations (mission, functions, image, and reputation) and assets, individuals, other organizations, and the Nation.
 Security procedures provide the necessary details for the organizationís security professionals to effectively implement the security policies.
 Effective policies and procedures, in conjunction with technology-based security controls, provide a defense-in-depth and holistic approach to information security and managing organizational risk from information systems.
 In addition to the above, there are specific management controls that require an assessment of the controls in organizational information systems to determine overall effectiveness.
 The determination of security control effectiveness provides critical information to senior leaders/executives needed to make credible risk-based decisions for the authorization (accreditation) of information systems.

 Yes.
 There are many emerging automated support tools that can help federal agencies implement and assess security controls necessary for FISMA compliance.
-Many of the technical security controls in NIST Special Publication 800-53 that have security configuration settings can benefit from the automated testing procedures being developed under the multi-agency Information Security Automation Program using the Security Content Automation Protocol.
+Many of the technical security controls in NIST Special Publication 800-53 (Rev. 4) that have security configuration settings can benefit from the automated testing procedures being developed under the multi-agency Information Security Automation Program using the Security Content Automation Protocol.
 Automated support tools for the management and reporting of FISMA-related information are also available under the OMB Line of Business initiative.

 Many organizations and individuals have a role in determining FISMA compliance.
 Congress establishes top-level security requirements for federal agencies and support contractors in the FISMA legislation.
 NIST develops the security standards and guidelines necessary for FISMA implementation including a risk-based approach for selecting, implementing, and assessing security controls for federal information systems and for determining risk to organizational operations and assets, individuals, other organizations, and the Nation.
 Agency heads, in coordination with their Chief Information Officers and Senior Agency Information Security Officers report the security status of their information systems to OMB in accordance with annual FISMA reporting guidance.
 Inspectors General provide an independent assessment of the security status of federal information systems, also reporting results to OMB annually.